Internal Opportunities for LSU Faculty

 The Office of Research & Economic Development has several internal grant programs to support faculty travel in the service of research.
-Faculty travel grants provide up to $750 in matching funds for domestic travel ($1000 for international) in support of research related travel.
+Faculty travel grants provide up to $750 in matching funds for domestic and international travel in support of research related travel.
 Funds for undergraduate research travel support are also available, as are funds for travel between Southeastern Conference member schools.

 The Office of Research & Economic Development administers several programs that support the acquisition and repair of shared equipment and technology.
 They include: